DaniyalAjalloueian/Save-Telegram-View-Once/README.md

-# 📸 Telegram Media Saver
+# 📸 Save Telegram View Once

 A lightweight **Telegram userbot** built with [Telethon](https://github.com/LonamiWebs/Telethon) that lets you save view once messages directly to your **Saved Messages** by replying to them with a custom save command.